thesheepcat/K-indexer/README.md

 - **📡 Simply-kaspa-indexer**: By supertypo (https://github.com/supertypo/simply-kaspa-indexer) to receive all transactions from Kaspa network and temporarily store them
 - **🔍 K-transaction-processor**: Filters incoming transactions and indexes all K-related data in proper database tables
 - **🌐 K-webserver**: Serves all K-related data to web applications via API calls
+- **🧹 K-database-cleaner** *(Optional)*: Maintains a lighter, cleaner database for personal indexers by automatically purging unwanted content

 ### Process Flow